-- 1) The purchase is carried out, following the "other acquisition" (toetuse saaja) procedure type in the Procurement register 22; - 2) The general principles of public procurement, as stipulated in the Public Procurement Act, must be followed; - 3) The purchase must be carried out electronically in the e-procurement environment of the Procurement Register.

-4) If it is necessary to invite tenderers to participate in the procurement from abroad:

-- The project partner who carries out the procurement fills in the fields in the e-procurement environment in Estonian.
-The information in the fields must be translated into English and added either to the same fields or attached as a separate file to the procurement in the e-procurement environment. - It is recommended that the project partner who carries out the procurement sends to potential tenderers by email a link to the procurement in the e-procurement environment and to the instructions in English on the use of the e-procurement environment;
+- 1) The purchase is carried out, following the "other acquisition" (toetuse saaja ost) procedure type in the Procurement Register; - 2) The general principles of public procurement, as stipulated in the Public Procurement Act, must be followed; - 3) The purchase must be carried out electronically in the e-procurement environment of the Procurement Register. - 4) If it is necessary to invite tenderers to participate in the procurement from abroad: - The project partner who carries out the procurement fills in the fields in the e-procurement environment in Estonian.
+The information in the fields must be translated into English and added either to the same fields or attached as a separate file to the procurement in the e-procurement environment. - It is recommended that the project partner who carries out the procurement sends to potential tenderers by email a link to the procurement in the e-procurement environment and to the instructions in English on the use of the e-procurement environment; - Tenderers from abroad can register themselves as users in the procurement environment and submit their tender through the register, but they will not sign their tender in the e-procurement environment.
+The tenderer may submit all the documentation in English.